miklevin/MikeLev.in/_posts/2025-01-04-anti-patterns-best-practices.md

 something that blended the Cells of Jupyter Notebooks with the command-line Unix pipe concept, all under something that used HTMX as the API in a Python framework.
 Ugh!
-It was indeed like solving simultaneous equations — solving a multi-dimensional jigsaw puzzle just to get it flat and linear again, haha!
+It was indeed like solving simultaneous equations — solving a multi-dimensional jigsaw puzzle just to get it flat and linear again, ahaha!

 ## The Jupyter Notebook Evolution